 Pilates mat exercises are very gentle resistance exercises designed to help build muscular strength and endurance.
 Using your own body weight allows you to reach these goals without struggling to lift heavy weights.
 Pilates, whether using apparatus or simply mat work, also helps build joint flexibility, agility, and muscular balance.

-There is an endless range of Pilates mat exercises.
+There is an endless range of Pilates apparatus and mat exercises and I teach these exercises combining both linear and non-linear movements which allow you to increase your personal flexibility throughout your body.
 However, no matter what the exercise is, and no matter what the difficulty level is, all Pilates exercises are to be performed in correct postural alignment for you to be able to gain the most physical benefit.